 You could spend all day wandering Karnak…if you didn’t pass out from the heat.
 Some of its most remarkable features include Hatshepsut’s obelisk (the tallest in the world when it was made), the avenue of ram-headed sphinxes and the giant scarab statue.
 Trust us, you will be in awe.

 During our visit, we had the interesting experience of being stopped several times by families asking to take photos with us.
 Our tour guide had warned us that it might happen, but it was still a bit unusual.

-After Karnak, we visited the NGO Animal Care Egypt (ACE).
+After Karnak Temple, we visited the NGO Animal Care Egypt (ACE).
 This group takes care of injured and neglected animals while educating animal owners throughout the city about humane treatment.

 They’re a good group of folks and are doing really important work in a part of the world where people rely heavily on animals for their livelihood.